grafana/grafana/docs/sources/alerting/fundamentals/notifications/group-alert-notifications.md

 **Example**

-Here are the related moments in the previous example:
+Here are the related excerpts from the previous example:

 | Time               | Incoming alert instance | Notification policy group | Number of instances |                                                                                                         |
 | ------------------ | ----------------------- | ------------------------- | ------------------- | ------------------------------------------------------------------------------------------------------- |